Cypriot football clubs in European competitions: European Cup/UEFA Champions League

-Eight different teams have taken part in the competition.
-Five times one team took part in the group stage of Champions League.
-Anorthosis was the first team that took part in the group stage, in the 2008–09 UEFA Champions League.
+Eight different Cypriot teams have taken part in the competition.
+On five occasions one team took part in the group stage of the Champions League.
+Anorthosis were the first team that took part in the group stage, in the 2008–09 UEFA Champions League.
 APOEL were the participants on the other four occasions.
-The most successful team was APOEL in the 2011–12 season, when it reached the quarter finals.
+The team that has progressed furthest was APOEL in the 2011–12 season, who reached the quarter-finals.

 The table presents the statistics of Cypriot teams in the competition.

+For purposes of comparison the calculated rating system used is: win = 3 points, draw = 1 point, defeat = 0 points.

 The table presents the participation of Cypriot teams in the competitions per season.

 UEFA Cup/Europa League

 Cypriot teams began to participate to UEFA Cup (which renamed to UEFA Europa League at 2009) at 1971.
 The first team who participated was Digenis.
 From 1971 until 1999 only the second team of Cypriot First Division was taking part.
 In two season, beside the second team, the champions team also took part due to low country coefficient.
 Since 1999, at the competition take part also the winner of Cyprus Cup and nowadays more that two Cypriot teams are taking part to the competition.
 Furthermore, in many occasions the Cyprus champions, after eliminated from Champions League continue to UEFA Cup/Europa League.

 Only in 1974–75 season no Cypriot team took part to the competition.
 As a result of Turkish invasion of Cyprus, the three teams that qualified to European competition withdrew.
 In UEFA Cup that team was Pezoporikos.

 Fifteen different teams took part in the competition.
 The Cypriot teams had seven participation to the group stage.
 AEK was the first team that participated in the group stage at 2011–12 UEFA Europa League.
 The rest six participations came from APOEL (3), Apollon (2) and AEL (1).
-Most successful team was APOEL of 2016-17 season that qualifies and participated to round of 16.
+Most successful team was APOEL of 2016–17 season that qualifies and participated to round of 16.

 The table presents the statistic of Cypriot teams in the competition.

+For purposes of comparison the calculated rating system used is: win = 3 points, draw = 1 point, defeat = 0 points.

 The table presents the participation of Cypriot teams in the competitions per season.